Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ## Sass functions and mixins

-The following sass functions and mixins have been removed.
-You will need to either add the functions to your repo or replace any instances of them with their new CSS custom property or value equivalent.
+The following Sass functions and mixins have been removed.
+You will need to either add the function or mixin to your repo or replace any instances of them with the CSS custom property or value equivalent.

 ### Replacing function and mixin instances with value equivalents